rosen-bridge/utils/packages/tx-pot/README.md

 );
 ```

 the submit-only validators only require chain and id.
-Similar to previous one, registering multiple validators is allowed and registering validator with duplicate chain and id overrides the previous one.
+Similar to the previous one, registering multiple validators is allowed and registering the validator with duplicate chain and id overrides the previous one.
 Example:

 ```ts
 import { s1ErgoSubmitValidator } from '../service1/validators';